bhn26/Game-Play-Bot-Python/README.md

 * Plays on a generalized tic-tac-toe board.
 * minimax_player - Calculates the best move from the given board using the minimax algorithm.
 * alphabeta_player - Calculates the best move from the given board using the minimax algorithm with alpha-beta pruning.
-* Calculates the best move after 1-ply look-ahead with a simple evaluation function.
+* evaluation_player - Calculates the best move after 1-ply look-ahead with a simple evaluation function.